a-sit-plus/warden-supreme/docs/docs/integration/supreme.md

     Their app attestation claims are only software-atested!
     14. Warden Supreme does not need to enforce this, because cryptographic nonces are used to ensure freshness.
     It is not recommended to set this value, because many OEMs mess this up!
-    15. REquired if you run Warden behind a proxy to fetch revocation information from Google servers!
+    15. Required if you run Warden behind a proxy to fetch revocation information from Google servers!
     16. A single iOS app for evaluation purposes.
     17. Uses the test stage
     18. Custom trusted root is set, to enable generating iOS attestation proofs in software for evaluation purposes.